JunOS BGP configuration

 set protocols bgp group fastnetmon-advanced neighbor 192.168.1.106

-If FastNetMon is not connected directly into router you will need to set this option on router:
+If FastNetMon is not connected directly into router, you will need to set this option on the router:

 set protocols bgp group fastnetmon-advanced multihop

-If you set multihop on router then on FastNetMon’s side you will need to set flag multihop for BGP peering session too.
+If you set multihop on the router, then on FastNetMon’s side, you will need to set the flag multihop for BGP peering session too.

-In addition I can recommend setting this option to simplify debugging as it will provide log entries when BGP session does up or down:
+In addition, I can recommend setting this option to simplify debugging as it will provide log entries when the BGP session goes up or down:

 set protocols bgp group fastnetmon-advanced log-updown